BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 Historical returns are a comforting lie.
 Using 10% stock assumptions when the world's best investors are forecasting 6% is retirement planning on hard mode.

-Institutional forecasts aren't perfect—but they're far better than "stocks always return 10% because 1926-2023 average."
+forward-looking forecasts aren't perfect—but they're far better than "stocks always return 10% because 1926-2023 average."

-Use institutional forecasts to:
+Use forward-looking forecasts to:

 - Set realistic expectations